 Auriculotherapy to Fight Parkinson's Disease

 Discovered in Germany in 2001, this therapy is suitable to treat Parkinson’s and other neurodegenerative diseases.
-These include multiple sclerosis, restless legs syndrome, vascular dementia, Pick’s disease, and Alzheimer’s, among others.
+These include multiple sclerosis, restless leg syndrome, vascular dementia, Pick’s disease, and Alzheimer’s, among others.

 Overall, it’s a completely painless procedure that has no side effects.
-Remarkably, it has already improved the quality of life of more than 5,000 people worldwide.
+It has already improved the quality of life of more than 5,000 people worldwide.

-First, to understand just how important this achievement is, you have to remember how Parkinson’s manifests itself.
-This disease occurs when the neurons don’t produce enough dopamine as the result of the deterioration of the substantia nigra of the brain, among other factors.
+First, to understand just how huge this achievement is, you have to remember how Parkinson’s manifests itself.
+This disease occurs when the neurons don’t produce enough dopamine , due to the deterioration of the substantia nigra of the brain, among other factors.

-Thus, this results in a motor impairment that gradually manifests in movements.
+This results in a motor impairment that gradually begins to affect the person’s movements.
 In short, this means that people affected by Parkinson’s disease become slower and lose flexibility, coordination, and balance.

-Amazingly, auricular implantology leads to a permanent, natural stimulus that can reduce symptoms and slow the progression of the disease.
+The success of auricular implantology is in its ability to create a permanent, natural stimulus that can reduce symptoms and slow the progression of the disease.

 Overall, doctors take several main factors into account before the implantation.
-These include the patient’s symptoms, psychological state, severity of the illness, and the drugs they’ve taken so far.
+These include the patient’s symptoms, psychological state, the severity of the illness, and the medication they’ve taken up to that point.

-Professionals have developed uriculotherapy systematically over the years.
-Today, it offers a much wider spectrum of microimplantation points, depending on each patient’s symptoms.
-Thus, now it’s possible to provide more personalized treatment.
+Over the years, medical professionals have systematically perfected auriculotherapy.
+In addition, today, it offers a much wider spectrum of micro implantation points, depending on the symptoms of the individual patient.
+Thus, it’s now possible to provide a more personalized treatment plan.

-No matter what, it’s essential to analyze the patient to determine the number of needles they need.
+Note: no matter what, it’s essential to examine the patient to determine the number of needles they need.